-- Revise your bio to remove content that is featured in other areas of your profile.
-For example, rather than call out all your previous performances, use your calendar to add previous show dates and highlight the noteworthy experiences.
+- Revise your bio to remove content that's already featured on your EPK.
+For example, rather than call out all your previous performances, use your calendar to add previous show dates and highlight any noteworthy experiences.

-- Keep your awards recent.
-While you may have won your high school talent competition, it may be more than 10 years ago when this happened.
-Try to focus on those awards most noteworthy in the past 5 years.
+- Keep your awards recent by focusing on those within the past 5 years.
+While you may have won your high school talent competition or won that sweet magazine competition, it may have been more than 10 years ago since that happened.

 Otherwise known as an "Elevator Pitch," this is your 5-seconds that accurately describes your band, style or on-stage personality.
 Limiting it to a sentence or tagline will help snapshot who you are as an artist before your reader is able to know more about you by reading your full EPK.
 (500 characters max)